cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

     constr2 = (expr2 == Z)

 CVXPY provides interfaces to many mixed-integer solvers, including open source and commercial solvers.
-For licencing reasons, CVXPY does not install any of these solvers by default.
+For licencing reasons, CVXPY does not install any of the preferred solvers by default.

-CVXPY supports open source mixed-integer solvers GLPK_MI_, CBC_ and SCIP_.
-The CVXOPT_ python package provides CVXPY with access to GLPK_MI; CVXOPT can be installed by running ``pip install cvxopt`` in your command line or terminal.
+The preferred open source mixed-integer solvers in CVXPY are GLPK_MI_, CBC_ and SCIP_.
+The CVXOPT_ python package provides CVXPY with access to GLPK_MI; CVXOPT can be installed by running `pip install cvxopt`` in your command line or terminal.
 Neither GLPK_MI nor CBC allow nonlinear models.

+CVXPY comes with ECOS_BB -- an open source mixed-integer nonlinear solver -- by default.
+However ECOS_BB will not be called automatically; you must explicitly call ``prob.solve(solver='ECOS_BB')`` if you want to use it.
+This policy stems from the fact that there are recurring correctness issues with ECOS_BB.
+If you rely on this solver for some application then you need to be aware of the increased risks that come with using it.

-If you need to solve a large mixed-integer problem quickly, or if you have a nonlinear mixed-integer model, then you will need to use a commercial solver such as CPLEX_, GUROBI_, MOSEK_, or NAG_.
+If you need to solve a large mixed-integer problem quickly, or if you have a nonlinear mixed-integer model, then you will need to use a commercial solver such as CPLEX_, GUROBI_, XPRESS_, or MOSEK_.
 Commercial solvers require licenses to run.
 CPLEX, GUROBI, and MOSEK provide free licenses to those in academia (both students and faculty), as well as trial versions to those outside academia.
 CPLEX Free Edition is available at no cost regardless of academic status, however it still requires online registration, and it's limited to problems at with most 1000 variables and 1000 constraints.
+XPRESS has a free community edition which does not require registration, however it is limited to problems where sum of variables count and constraint count does not exceed 5000.

 .. note::
    If you develop an open-source mixed-integer solver with a permissive license such as Apache 2.0, and you're interested in incorporating your solver into CVXPY's default installation, please reach out to us at our `GitHub issues <https://github.com/cvxgrp/cvxpy/issues>`_.
-We are particularly interested in incorporating a simple mixed-integer SOCP solver (CVXPY previously used ECOS_BB for this purpose, but dropped that solver due to recurring correctness issues).
+We are particularly interested in incorporating a simple mixed-integer SOCP solver.

 Complex valued expressions
 --------------------------